 This can often be things like redirecting your traffic to their site, placing ads on your site, or even infecting visitors with a virus if they visit your site (you don’t want your customers angry about this happening to them on your site!).

 There are many ways you can implement website security.
-At OGAL we deploy a few methods for the websites on our Continued Success Program that I’ll suggest here.
+I deploy a few methods for websites covered by my Website Care Plans that I’ll suggest here.

 Good hosting— Security starts with your host.
 Make sure you choose a host that has a secure setup and will protect your site.
 As a rule of thumb, if your hosting seems “cheap” then they probably aren’t doing much in the way of security.
 You want to avoid any “shared hosting” options as these are more vulnerable to attacks.